 The first window overlooks Belfast City Hall and highlights key scenes involving House Stark, including the execution of patriarch Ned, the infamous Red Wedding where Catelyn and Robb were murdered by the Freys and the Battle of the Bastards where Ramsay Bolton is killed by Sansa.

 2 - The Lannister window at The ICC Belfast

-The second window on the trail is dedicated to House Lannister, one of the most hated families in Westeros – siblings Jaime, Cersei and Tyrion, and head of the Lannister family, Tywin.
+Window two on the trail is dedicated to House Lannister, one of the most hated families in Westeros – siblings Jaime, Cersei and Tyrion, and head of the Lannister family, Tywin.
 The destruction of the Sept of Baelor, the importance of Ser Gregor Clegane aka The Mountain in Cersei’s life and the death of Prince Oberyn Martell are all depicted in this Lannister focused window.

 3 - The Baratheon window at the Lagan Weir

-House Baratheon is the focus of window number 3.
+House Baratheon is the focus of window number three.
 The Red Woman Melisandre is central here, as is her significance throughout the series.
 The death of both King Robert, which set in motion the War of the Five Kings, and arguably the show’s number one villain Joffrey are also featured, along with the burning fleet of The One True King Stannis during the Battle of the Blackwater in this predominantly red window – representative of either the bloodshed or Melisandre herself.

 4 - The Targaryen window at the Odyssey